avcoder/unit06-lesson02/slides.md

 # Optional: Configure imports to use absolute path

 - Use ChatGPT to help you configure your tsconfig.json, tsconfig.app.json, vite.config.ts
-- ❌ Using relative paths can be a pain point, especially when refactoring locations of files/folders
+- ❌ BEFORE: Using relative paths can be a pain point, especially when refactoring locations of files/folders
-- ✅ should now be able to use `import Component from '@/components/whatever'
+- ✅ AFTER: should now be able to use `import Component from '@/components/whatever'

 ---
 layout: image-right